aws-samples/users-and-team-management-with-amazon-sagemaker-and-aws-sso/README.md

 ![](./img/studio-exec-role.png)

 In our setup, this role must be different for each team.
-You can also check that each user in each instance of Studio has own home directory on a mounted Amazon Elastic File Service[https://aws.amazon.com/efs/] (EFS) volume.
+You can also check that each user in each instance of Studio has own home directory on a mounted [Amazon Elastic File Service](https://aws.amazon.com/efs/) (EFS) volume.

 Now go back to AWS SSO portal still logged as _User 1_ and click on **SageMaker Studio Team 2** application.
-Now you redirected to a _Team 2_ Studio instance:
+Now you are redirected to a _Team 2_ Studio instance:

 ![](./img/signing-to-studio-2.png)

-You can sign as _User 2_ in AWS SSO portal. _User 2_ has only one application assigned - **SageMaker Studio Team 2**:
+Sign as _User 2_ in AWS SSO portal. _User 2_ has only one application assigned - **SageMaker Studio Team 2**:

 ![](./img/sso-custom-apps-2.png)

 If you start a instance of Studio via this user application, you can verify that it uses the same SageMaker execution role as _User 1's_ _Team 2_ instance.
-However, _User 2's_ _Team 2_ instance is completely isolated. _User 2_ has own home directory on a EFS volume and own instance of JupyterServer application.
+However, each Studio instance is completely isolated. _User 2_ has own home directory on a EFS volume and own instance of JupyterServer application.

 Now you can sign in Amazon SageMaker console and see that there are three user profiles created: